openhtmltopdf/openhtmltopdf/README.md

 ![PDF screenshot of OpenHTMLtoPDF](screenshot.png)

 ## OVERVIEW
-This is a community fork of [OpenHTMLtoPDF](https://github.com/danfickle/openhtmltopdf).
+This is the community's next iteration of the [OpenHTMLtoPDF project](https://github.com/danfickle/openhtmltopdf).

 Open HTML to PDF is a pure-Java library for rendering a reasonable subset of well-formed XML/XHTML (and even some HTML5) using CSS 2.1 (and later standards) for layout and formatting, outputting to PDF or images.